 All forms of police abuse involve the police violating someone’s rights.
 Generally, however, when someone is speaking about police abuse, they mean physical abuse in the form of Excessive Force.
 This can take the form of being struck, pushed, slapped, or otherwise physically assaulted.
 In more extreme cases, Excessive Force can include assault with a baton, Taser, or firearm resulting in serious injury or even death.
 Police departments vary widely as to the extent and quality of the training they provide officers in the appropriate use of force and all too often do not sufficiently discipline officers with a history of using excessive force.

 If you or your loved one have been a victim of police abuse, it is crucial to seek legal assistance immediately.
-At the Law Offices of Jason Bassett, we are committed to fighting for your rights and seeking justice on your behalf.
+At the Law Offices of Jason Bassett, P.C., we work diligently to fight for your rights and seek justice on your behalf.
 Experienced Long Island criminal defense attorney Jason Bassett has a deep understanding of New York law and can thoroughly investigate the incident, gather evidence, and build a strong case to hold those responsible for the abuse accountable for their actions.
 Contact us at (631) 259-6060 and let us provide the support and representation you deserve.

 How Can I Prove That Police Used Excessive Force When They Hold All The Evidence?